amardhruva/studious-lib-resolver/README.md

 # studious-lib-resolver
-A shell script to resolve required libraries and install them
+A python script to resolve required libraries required by an executable.
+Requirements:
+The Following must be installed apt apt-file ldd